life

 Almost a year has passed since then, and with the system architecture in place, the focus shifted to optimizing performance:

-• Improved prompt templates across different job categories, guided by prompt engineering best practices
+• Improved prompts across different job categories, guided by prompt engineering best practices

 • Improved incident response, reducing time-to-detect (TTD) and time-to-mitigate (TTM) by adding more alerts and implementing redundancy measures, such as provider/region switching

-• Redesigned the architecture to support multi-API integration, ensuring backward compatibility while introducing new features and enhanced prompts.
+• Supporting multi-API integration, ensuring backward compatibility while introducing new features

 The Resume Generation project has been one of the most impactful projects I’ve worked on, significantly contributing to the company’s core offerings and demonstrating my ability to lead and deliver in complex, multi-phase projects.